joanafbrito/tomates-podres/README.md

 *Hello!
 I’m Meg, currently a student of the frontend developer program at the Turing School of Software Development and Design.
 Prior to making the decision to change careers, I worked with a company that manages the data for 911.
 This positive contribution to society is very important to me and what I would like to continue to do in the future as a developer with the incredible power granted by the internet to create positive changes .
 Outside of learning to code, I enjoy spending time with my family and friends and continue my effort to read as many books as I possibly can.*

-*About MEG 🧘🏼‍♀️ *

 ## Learning Goals

 - Gain competency with React fundamentals
-- Learn how to test React components & asynchronous JS
+- Learn how to test React components & asynchronous JS using Cypress
 - Practice refactoring
 - Create a multi-page UX using Router